Correcting Faulty Road Maps by Image Inpainting: Introduction

+For the automatic mending step, one often employs heuristics that are tailored toward each specific upstream model, such as morphological operation techniques \cite{sujatha2015connected,wang2016new,bakhtiari2017semi} or polynomial curve fitting \cite{Liu2019MultiscaleRC}.
+However, heuristics cannot improve the quality from a road-geometric perspective, as it cannot fix the predictions if the provided road geometry is wrong.
+Further, dependency on the upstream segmentation model increases the complexity of the whole system.

-Our paper focuses on the automatic mending step, to introduce a novel data-driven method that leverages the abundant amount of satellite imagery available.
-We borrow the image inpainting techniques \cite{ORG_1,ORG_4,ORG_13}, by regarding a faulty map region to be an area to be inpainted.
-Our method is easily applicable as it does not require bells and whistles and is intuitive to use.
-Further, unlike hand-crafted heuristics, our method naturally improves its predictive performance as data size increases.
-To demonstrate the effectiveness of our approach, we separately evaluate on complex structures such as curvy roads, T-junctions, and intersections, where existing heuristic methods are known to fail.
-Our experiments confirm our approach's superiority, qualitatively and quantitatively.
+Our paper focuses on improving the automatic mending step by introducing a novel data-driven method that leverages the abundant amount of satellite imagery available.
+Unlike the hand-crafted custom heuristics, our method can continuously improve as road map data accumulates while removing the dependency on the road map extraction models, decreasing the overall system complexity.
+We borrow the image inpainting techniques \cite{ijgi11010043,ORG_4,ORG_13} by regarding a faulty map region to be an area to be inpainted.
+Our method is intuitive and easily applicable to existing systems, not requiring bells and whistles.
+To demonstrate the effectiveness of our approach, we separately evaluate complex structures such as curvy roads, T-junctions, and intersections, where existing heuristic methods are known to fail \cite{6738568}.
+Our experiments qualitatively and quantitatively confirm our approach's effectiveness.

-To summarize, our contribution is twofold: (1) introduce a novel data-driven approach for mending faulty road maps based on image inpainting techniques, and (2) demonstrate that our approach is superior via extensive evaluation with various road geometries.
+To summarize, our contributions are: (1) introduce a data-driven method independent of the upstream road map extraction models to mend faulty road maps based on image inpainting, and (2) demonstrate the effectiveness of our approach via extensive evaluation on various road geometries.